 - Assessment of the Board as a unit;

 - Assessment of the Committee as a unit; and

 - Self-assessment of individual Directors.

 The results of the annual performance assessment shall be communicated to the Shareholders at the Annual General Meeting.
-The directors self-assessment results were either above expectation or satisfactory in most areas.

 Remuneration of Directors